Usage

 10f my_stuff_to_share

-and it will be downloaded.
+and the shared data will be downloaded.

 Help